maticnetwork/nightfall-sdk/README.md

 ## What is a Nightfall Client?

-The Nigthfall Client is a key component that the SDK can't work without
+To use the SDK you need to have a Nightfall Client running.

 Check out the [documentation](https://docs.polygon.technology/docs/nightfall/tools/user-sdk-api/) to learn about what is it and how to set it up.